vitran96/evershop-docs/docs/development/knowledge-base/view-system.md

 ---
 sidebar_position: 30
 keywords:
-- the view
+- the page system
 sidebar_label: The View System
-title: The View System
+title: Evershop view system
 description: Evershop makes use of React to render the view.
 The page will be rendered on the server side and then sent to the client side.
 The client side do the Hydration process and make the page interactive.
 ---